Many women are now building a strong industry presence and taking leadership roles as the gender gap in tech industry leadership roles decreases.

-Global Head of Advertising Sales, Unity Technologies
+Director, Global Advertising Sales, Unity Technologies

 I run our ad sales and programmatic teams at Unity - the most widely used real-time 3D development platform powering over 50% of the world’s new mobile games.
 Prior to joining Unity, I was at Zynga where in addition to running client services, I started a creative studio, Studio E, that builds interactive ads for brand advertisers.
 I’ve worked in game advertising for over a decade and most recently was elected as a co-chair on the IAB Games Committee.

 - What drove you to the mobile marketing industry?

 I studied marketing in college and was interviewing for a full-time job right before the crash of 2008.
 The market in New York was already shifting and I knew my options were somewhat limited.
 I ended up having a sliding doors moment where I could have either taken a job in market research or as a sales coordinator for a start-up powering advertising around PC-downloadable games.
 The latter seemed more fun.
 Once in gaming and advertising, I could never imagine leaving.
 When gaming went mobile, so did I. The always-changing marketing space coupled with the excitement of new mediums - like mobile overall but now AR and VR - continues to keep me happy and busy.